Contents in short

 As you see, the Progress Indicator (macro/add-in) will create a new tab in the ribbon.
 All options on this tab have keyboard shortcuts (press ALT in PowerPoint and watch what happens).
 The ribbon is split into several parts (Indicator, Shape, Section, Margin, Slide and Ignore), most of the icons are from FatCow.

 If change any settings in the ribbon, the Progress Indicator will immediately update (or create) indicators with those settings.
 Please note, that if you change a value in the dropdown fields by hand, you need to press the Enter key after you have entered the value to make the ribbon recognize the change.
 If you are working with a large presentation and the automatic updates are too slow, simply uncheck auto-update (then click create when you want to update the indicators).
+Also good for large presentations: Ignore the indicator, but show sections only.
 But don‘t forget: If you change your presentation, add/delete/reorder slides/sections you will need to click create to update the Progress Indicator!